apotonick/uber/README.md

 Evaluating an options hash can be time-consuming.
 When `Options` contains static elements only, it behaves *and performs* like an ordinary hash.

-Uber::Options.new volume: 9, track: lambda { |s| s.track }

-dynamic: true

-only use for declarative assets, not at runtime (use a hash)

 # Undocumented Features